getsentry/symbolicator/README.md

   [Caching](#ref-caching).
 - `bind`: Host and port for HTTP interface.
 - `metrics`: If set, symbolicator will send metrics to a statsd service.
 See [Metrics](#ref-metrics)
+- `sentry_dsn`: DSN to sentry project to report internal errors to.

 ### Starting